golang/proposal/design/43651-type-parameters.md

 declaration, in this design Go type arguments can satisfy a constraint without an explicit declaration.

-Where this design uses type lists, the Rust standard library defines standard traits for operations like comparison.
+Where this design uses type sets, the Rust standard library defines standard traits for operations like comparison.
 These standard traits are automatically implemented by Rust's primitive types, and can be implemented by user defined types as